alyoshenka/appdaemon/apps/neopapp/ReadMe.md

 - Select which stock option will be displayed with the schedule
 - Add to a list of custom stocks to display
 - Remove from said list
+- Update and be updated about scroll speed

 #### Other Goals (not related to this code but still listed here)
 - easy setup and initial configuration